Skip to the main content.

 • How to avoid overexertion

-• Why they should avoid sustained awkward postures
+• Why should they avoid sustained awkward postures

 • How to adjust their office furniture to reduce risk